Soda schimperi

-Sevada schimperi is a species of flowering plant belonging to the family Amaranthaceae.
-It is the sole species in genus Sevada.
+Soda schimperi is a species of flowering plant belonging to the family Amaranthaceae.
 It is a subshrub with a native range from Egypt to northeastern Tropical Africa and the Arabian Peninsula, where it grows in deserts and dry shrublands.

+The plant was first described as Sevada schimperi by Alfred Moquin-Tandon in 1849, as the sole species in genus Sevada.
+In 2024 Hossein Akhani placed the species in genus Soda as Soda schimperi.